FRAUDSTERS made three attempts to con residents in Alcester out of sums totalling £16,000.

 The lady said that she would order her own taxi and put the phone down on the fraudster.

-A police spokesman said: “Thankfully the lady and the taxi firm contacted police before anything was done.”
+A police spokesman said: “Thankfully the lady and the taxi firm contacted police about their concerns before anything was done.”

 In the second incident three hours later a householder in Sherwell Drive, Alcester received a call from a man also claiming to be from Hammersmith Police.

-He explained he needed to sort out an issue with stolen debit cards to the value of £7,000, however the intended victim quickly decided this was a bogus call and put the phone down.
+He explained he needed to sort out an issue with stolen debit cards to the value of £7,000, however the person receiving the call quickly decided that this was in fact a bogus call and put the phone down.

 Earlier in the day, at 8am, a Throckmorton Road resident in Alcester had received a call from a man stating he was from the Inland Revenue HMRC.
 The householder quickly ended the call and contacted police.